Ntoyo massacre

 The Ntoyo massacre occurred on 8 September 2025, when ISIL-affiliated Allied Democratic Force (ADF-Buluku) rebels attacked a wake in Ntoyo, Bapere sector, Lubero territory in the North Kivu province, Democratic Republic of the Congo (DRC).
 The attack occurred late at night, during which ADF rebels targeted a funeral wake.
 Initial reporting the day of the attack estimated over 60-61 deaths but authorities later reported 71 total deaths.

 Background

-In 2024, the ADF committed the highest number of civilian killings in the DRC.
-The Ntoyo attack comes just over a month after the attack on a church in Komanda.
+Motives

+The motive for the attack is ultimately unclear, but is believed to stem from retaliatory efforts in response to the escalated bombing campaign led by Armed Forces of the Democratic Republic of the Congo (FARDC) and Uganda People's Defense Force (UPDF) in their joint Operation Shujaa.

 Context

 Ntoyo was home to approximately 2,500 people at the time of the attack.

 Attack

 Many civilians were gathered in attendance on a funeral in the town of Ntoyo.

 An estimated 10 ADF attackers stormed the funeral wake on the night of 8 September around 9:00 a.m.
 CAT (UTC+2), catching attendees off guard.
 Attendees noted that militants wearing what seemed like military uniforms.
 They rounded up civilians and summarily executed them with machetes and light arms.

 After the primary attack, rebels burned down approximately 30 homes and vehicles, burning individuals alive inside.

 Armed Forces of the DRC (FARDC) spokesperson Lieutenant Marc Elongo stated that the ADF militant perpetrators had fled the scene before the FARDC could intervene.

 A separate attack by the ADF occurred in an adjacent town, killing 18.

 The ADF claimed responsibility for the attack and claimed that they had killed nearly 100 Christians.